Exchange students to Laurea

 Exchange students can study at Laurea for one semester or for one academic year.
-Also traineeships can be arranged for students from the partner universities in the field of social services and health care.
-Mandatory Orientation days are organised in the beginning of the autumn and spring semester.
+Mandatory orientation days are organised in the beginning of the autumn and spring semester.

-Please also see our brochure for exchange students.
+Please also see our brochure for exchange students (pdf).

 For the academic year and autumn semester